JordanSpencerWu/jordan-wu-deprecated-2/src/books/2023/the-power-of-now.md

 Practice surrender in your everyday life.

 The quality of your consciousness at this moment is the main determinant of what kind of future you will experience.

-Lean from nature
+Learn from nature

 only through the letting go of resistance, through becoming "vulnerable," can you discover your true and essential, invulnerability.
 Surrender is inner acceptance of what is.

-your Life, you very Being in the timeless Now.
+your Life, your very Being in the timeless Now.

 Surrender transform you